 This How to Guide for making a geometric plant hanger out of straws was provided to Upcycle My Stuff by Penelope Quinn of Crafty Girl Life Hacks.

 These geometric plant hangers are inspired by the Scandinavian Himmeli designs that have been a hot homewares trend for the last season.
 They are perfect for indoor plants, especially the small varieties, and can easily be hung in a sunny window.
 For those who don’t have a green thumb, these planters also work great for succulent plants or even faux succulents or other faux plants.

 This is a fun project with just a few simple steps.
-The best part is these planters are made with simple materials and can be made in a few hours!
+The best part is these planters are made with simple materials and can be completed in a few hours!
 The challenge is putting them together.

 While there is no right or wrong way to do this, you may find that you need to thread your wire through a few times to make it secure.
 With the geometric shapes there are there are limitless designs you can do, so get creative with different sized straws and patterns.
 This is a great way to add a pop of color to your home decor.

 TIP: Make mini geometric plant hangers for your air plants or as decorations for the Christmas tree.